decodrtechnologies/Data-Science/Polynomial Regression From Scratch/README.md

 - Supported Python version - Python version used in this Project : 3.5+

 <h3>Run</h3>
- - To run this project use - Anaconda, which provides support for running .ipynb files (Jupyter Notebook).
+ - To run this project use - Anaconda, which provides support for running .ipynb files (Jupyter Notebook)
- - After making sure you have that, you can run from a terminal or cmd next lines :
+ - After making sure you have that, you can run from a terminal or cmd next lines
  - ipython notebook Poly_Reg_Test.ipynb